Agree/Disagree: “The Majority/Most of the Money Raised at Fundraising Walks Should Be Used for Cure Research.”

 Yet, actual research spending remains far lower than the advertising would imply.
 Only 37 percent ($85m) of JDRF 2019 income and only 2.4 percent ($3.9m) of ADA income was used to fund T1D research of any kind, including prevention, treatment, and cure research.
 More concerning, cure research is even less.
 JDRF spent only 7 percent of their total income on cure specific research and the ADA spent less than 1 percent.
 This information is publicly available in financial records.

 3. An Increasing Number of Donors May Stop Giving Altogether

-One of the most concerning findings from the survey is that 54 percent of donors say that they are less likely to participate in future fundraising walks once they learn how little of the walk proceeds are actually used to fund cure research.
+One of the most concerning findings is that more and more donors are indicating that they are less likely to participate in walks going forward.
+Survey results found that 58 percent of donors say that they are less likely to participate in future fundraising walks once they learn how little of the walk proceeds are actually used to fund cure research.

-- 37% of walkers surveyed said they are less likely to participate in the future.
+- 36% of walkers surveyed said they are less likely to participate in the future.
+Unchanged form 2018.